Convert and Assign Leads

 - Click Convert.

 If your company doesn’t already have a standard naming convention for leads and opportunities, now’s a great time to implement one.
 Naming conventions help everyone work more efficiently, because users can more easily locate a deal and understand what each deal on a list is about.
 A naming convention for opportunities could include a standard method for using product names, new business, add-ons, and quantities.
-Salesforce automatically appends the account name to your opportunity name.

 Now that you’ve converted your lead, you’re ready to work on the deal.